BronchiectasisSkip to the navigation

 Even though there is no cure for bronchiectasis, you can manage it and lead a normal life.
 To help yourself:

-- Follow your doctor's instructions for taking steps to drain mucus.
+- Follow your doctor's instructions for taking steps to remove mucus from your lungs.

 - Follow your doctor's instructions for taking your medicines.